Covid origin: Why the Wuhan lab-leak theory is being taken seriously

 The controversial theory first emerged early on in the pandemic, and was promoted by then-US President Donald Trump.
 Some even suggested it could have been engineered as a possible biological weapon.

 While many in the media and politics dismissed these as conspiracy theories at the time, others called for more consideration of the possibility.
-Nevertheless, the idea resurfaced in recent weeks.
+Nevertheless, the idea later resurfaced.

-Because reports swirling around the US media have raised fresh concerns over the lab-leak theory.
-And some scientists who were once sceptical of the idea have expressed fresh openness to it.

-A classified US intelligence report - saying three researchers at the Wuhan laboratory were treated in hospital in November 2019, just before the virus began infecting humans in the city - began circulating in US media this week.
+A classified US intelligence report - saying three researchers at the Wuhan laboratory were treated in hospital in November 2019, just before the virus began infecting humans in the city - began circulating in US mediain 2021.

 But it was reported the Biden administration had shut down a US state department investigation, set up by President Trump, into the lab-leak theory.

-"That possibility certainly exists, and I am totally in favour of a full investigation of whether that could have happened," Anthony Fauci, President Biden's chief medical adviser, told the US senate committee on 11 May.
+"That possibility certainly exists, and I am totally in favour of a full investigation of whether that could have happened," Anthony Fauci, President Biden's chief medical adviser, told the US senate committeein May 2021.

-President Biden now says he asked for a report on the origins of Covid-19 after taking office, "including whether it emerged from human contact with an infected animal or from a laboratory accident".
+President Biden now says he asked for a report on the origins of Covid-19 after taking officein 2020, "including whether it emerged from human contact with an infected animal or from a laboratory accident".

-On Tuesday, Mr Trump sought to take credit for the renewed interest in an emailed statement to the New York Post.
-"To me it was obvious from the beginning but I was badly criticised, as usual," he said.
-"Now they are all saying: 'He was right.'"

 What do scientists think?

-The issue is still being hotly contested.
+The issue is still hotly contested.

-A World Health Organisation (WHO) investigation was supposed to get to the bottom of it, but many experts believed it produced more questions than answers.
+A World Health Organization (WHO) investigation was supposed to get to the bottom of it, but many experts believed it produced more questions than answers.

-A team of WHO-appointed scientists flew to Wuhan earlier this year on a mission to investigate the source of the pandemic.
+A team of WHO-appointed scientists flew to Wuhan in early 2021 on a mission to investigate the source of the pandemic.
 After spending 12 days there, which included a visit to the laboratory, the team concluded the lab-leak theory was "extremely unlikely".

 But many have since questioned their findings.